miwebst/testgatsby/content/posts/2020-05-22-my-first-steps-with-azure-static-web-apps.md

   - MSBuild
 ---

-Let me just start by saying that Build 2020 was awesome!!
-Like really awesome!!
+Let me just start by saying that Build 2020 was awesome!! ack

 There was a lot of great content going around for everyone, but as I was watching the ["From code to scale!
 Build a static web app in minutes"](https://mybuild.microsoft.com/sessions/898230c4-1350-4fc6-acba-6baf1a58d76a) session showing how easy it is to use [**Azure Static Web Apps**](https://azure.microsoft.com/en-au/services/app-service/static/), I couldn't help but to try that for my own with this website!